 Hambleton is a village within the Borough of Wyre on the Fylde coastal plain in Lancashire.
 It sits alongside the River Wyre and between two smaller watercourses, Wardleys Pool and Pegs Pool.

-Hambleton and its community is at flood risk.
+Hambleton and its community are at flood risk.
 A large part of the village is in flood zone 3 which is an area with the highest probability of flooding.
 At present, the chance of flooding in any one year is greater than or equal to 1% (e.g. a 100 to 1 chance) for river flooding and greater than or equal to 0.5% (e.g. a 200 to 1 chance) for coastal and tidal flooding.
 The risk of flooding in Hambleton is likely to increase in the future as a result of climate change.
 Globally, intense storms are becoming more frequent and climate change is already increasing sea levels around the UK coast

 The Environment Agency are working with partners on a new flood risk management scheme for Hambleton.
-The scheme will reduce the flood risk to over 600 properties.
+The scheme will reduce flood risk to over 600 properties.

-A list of options to manage flood risk in Hambleton were developed and assessed in accordance with Flood and Coastal Risk Management Appraisal Guidance.
+A list of options to manage flood risk in Hambleton was developed and assessed in accordance with Flood and Coastal Risk Management Appraisal Guidance.
 For further details on all of the options considered as part of the Hambleton FRMS please see the Frequently Asked Questions section, question 8.
 The preferred option of constructing raised flood defences was identified as the most feasible and cost effective option.

 The existing defences, extending from the Shore Road to the embankment in front of Hambleton Fisheries, do not provide a consistent standard of protection.
 The defences in the south provide protection for a flood event with a 1% chance of occurring in any one year.
 In contrast, the defences in the vicinity of The Shore provide protection for a flood event with a 50% chance of occurring in any one year.